isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Notes

 A failure to find the required class will cause `dynamic_cast` to return a null value, and de-referencing a null-valued pointer will lead to undefined behavior.
-Therefore the result of the `dynamic_cast` should always be treated as if it may contain a null value, and tested.
+Therefore the result of the `dynamic_cast` should always be treated as if it might contain a null value, and tested.

 ##### Enforcement